Welcome » IT Booklets » Audit » Appendix A: Examination Procedures

 4. Assess the quality of the IT audit function.

-discussions with the EIC, select from the following examination
+with the EIC, select from the following examination procedures

-procedures those necessary to meet the examination objectives.
+those necessary to meet the examination objectives.
+Note:

-support of the IT audit function provided by the board of directors
+the IT audit function provided by the board of directors and senior

 1. Review board resolutions and audit charter to determine